 - 1992: French voters ratify the Maastricht Treaty.

 - 1995: 50th session of the United States General Assembly.

-- 2005: 4 Indian soldiers killed after a terrorist attack in the eastern state of Manipur.
+- 2005: 4 Indian soldiers were killed after a terrorist attack in the eastern state of Manipur.

 - 2007: 15,000 to 20,000 protesters marching in Louisiana, USA, in support of six black youths convicted for harassing their white classmates.